HOW TO HIRE THE RIGHT PHOTOGRAPHER & VIDEOGRAPHER

 Despite how skilled or professional we are as a photographer and videographer, connecting with you is important.
 Before you hire anyone, whether it be us or someone else....It is crucial that you communicate with the photographer or videographer from the very beginning to know if they would be a good fit for you.
 The photographer and or videographer will be with you for the majority of your wedding day.
 It is important to select someone you are comfortable around.

 Referrals are big on the list.
 People trust word of mouth more than anything else.
-We gathered this suggestion from multiple wedding blogs to not trust your venues "preferred vendor list".
+We gathered this suggestion from multiple wedding blogs to be cautious of "preferred vendor list".
 Some of their "referrals" are shared with the right intention, however much of the time, a vendor list is political and an advertisement ploy.
 If you receive any referrals from friends or family, be sure to ask them these questions:

 2. How was the booking process?